 Together, we can work toward improving your mental health.

 Nearly one in five American adults live with a mental health condition.
 The NIH suggests that only half of people who suffer from mental disorders receive treatment.
+At Sanford, we look at the whole person with psychiatric and medical assessments at intake.
+Substance use and eating disorders often have co-occurring (simultaneous) mental health conditions such as depression and anxiety.
 Mental health treatment is an essential aspect of overall health and well-being.
 At Sanford Behavioral Health, we understand the challenges of managing mental health and are committed to providing comprehensive treatment programs.

-Located in Marne, Michigan, our mental health treatment programs are individualized to meet each patient's unique needs and goals.
-Reach out to our team today at 616.202.3326 to better understand how a mental health treatment program can support your journey toward wellness.
+Located in Marne, Michigan (12 minutes from Grand Rapids), our co-occurring treatment programs are individualized to meet each patient's unique needs and goals.
+Please get in touch with our team today at 616.202.3326 to better understand how our programs can help you and how our programs can support your journey toward wellness.
 Together, we can work towards improving your mental health.

 Our multi-disciplinary team uses comprehensive assessments to ensure proper diagnosis and personalized treatment plans.
 Sanford Behavioral Health’s mental health treatment focuses on evaluation, stabilization, skill acquisition, and a smooth transition to long-term treatment management.
-Our mental health treatment program options can include the following:
+Our programs for addiction, eating disorders, and co-occurring conditions include the following: